 4.1.
-Amend subparagraph (a) to include: The vehicle preconditioning drive for 2011 and later model-year off-vehicle charge capable hybrid electric vehicles shall include at least one complete UDDS performed entirely under a charge-sustaining mode of operation.
+Amend subparagraph (a) to include: The vehicle preconditioning drive for 2012 and later model-year off-vehicle charge capable hybrid electric vehicles shall include at least one complete UDDS performed entirely under a charge-sustaining mode of operation.
 The battery state-of-charge net change tolerance provisions specified in section F.10., of the "California Exhaust Emission Standards and Test Procedures for 2009 and Subsequent Model Zero-Emission Vehicles and Hybrid Electric Vehicles, in the Passenger Car, Light-Duty Truck, and Medium-Duty Vehicle Classes" shall not apply.

 4.1.1.
-Add subparagraph (a)(1): 2011 and subsequent model-year off-vehicle charge capable hybrid electric vehicles equipped with non-integrated refueling canister-only systems.
-Such vehicles and vapor storage canisters shall be preconditioned in accordance with the preconditioning procedures for the two-diurnal evaporative emissions test specified in 40 CFRSection 86.132-96(a) through (j), with the following exceptions.
+Add subparagraph (a)(1): 2012 and subsequent model-year off-vehicle charge capable hybrid electric vehicles equipped with non-integrated refueling canister-only systems.
+Such vehicles and vapor storage canisters shall be preconditioned in accordance with the preconditioning procedures for the two-diurnal evaporative emissions test specified in 40 CFR 86.132-96(a) through (j), with the following exceptions.

 4.1.2.
 Prior to conducting the applicable test sequence, the nonintegrated refueling canister shall have already achieved a stabilized state, such as is accomplished using the stabilization method described in section III.D.3.3.4, of the "California Evaporative Emission Standards and Test Procedures For 2001 and Subsequent Model Motor Vehicles."
-Within 60 minutes of completing the vehicle preconditioning drive, a second fuel drain and fill step shall be performed.
-The fuel tank shall be filled to the prescribed tank fuel volume of 1095 percent of the manufacturer's nominal fuel tank capacity, determined to the nearest one-tenth of a U.S. gallon (0.38 liter) with the specified fuel.
-In order to prevent any abnormal purging or loading of the refueling canister during this fill step, the refueling canister shall be isolated from its system.
-The manufacturer may isolate the canister using any method that does not compromise the integrity of the system.
-When the refueling canister is isolated from its system, fuel vapors shall be allowed to be vented from the fuel tank, as appropriate, during this fill step.
+Within 60 minutes of completing the vehicle preconditioning drive, a second fuel drain and fill step shall be performed, The fuel tank shall be filled to the prescribed tank fuel volume of 95 percent of the manufacturer's nominal fuel tank capacity, determined to the nearest one-tenth of a U.S. gallon (0.38 liter) with the specified fuel.

 4.1.3.
-After the second fuel drain and tank refill step is completed, the canister shall be loaded according to the following steps.
-Prior to conducting these steps, the canister shall have already achieved a stabilized state, such as is accomplished using the stabilization method described in section III.D.3.3.4, of the "California Evaporative Emission Standards and Test Procedures For 2001 and Subsequent Model Motor Vehicles." the initial testing state of the canister shall be established by purging while performing vehicle driving, using either the chassis dynamometer procedure or the test track procedure, as described in subparagraphs (d)(1) and (d)(2) of 40 CFR 86.153-98.
-For vehicles equipped with dual fuel tanks, the required volume of fuel shall be driven out of one tank, the second tank shall be selected as the fuel source, and the required volume of fuel shall be driven out of the second tank.
+After the second fuel drain and tank refill step is completed, the initial testing state of the canister shall be established by purging while performing vehicle driving, using either the chassis dynamometer procedure or the test track procedure, as described in subparagraphs (d)(1) and (d)(2) of 40 CFR 86.153-98.
+For vehicles equipped with dual fuel tanks that can be individually selected or isolated, the required volume of fuel shall be driven out of one tank, the second tank shall be selected as the fuel source, and the required volume of fuel shall be driven out of the second tank.
 A manufacturer shall plan for interruptions in the vehicle drivedowns due to factors such as work schedules, driver relief, and test equipment considerations, using good engineering practice.